Sleep Better With These 13 Expert Tips

 It’s normal to wake up a few times

 “We expect to sleep for eight solid hours, but that’s actually not normal compared with global populations and our own evolutionary history.
 People naturally wake up two or three times a night.
 It’s worrying about it that’s the problem.” —Carol Worthman, PhD, an anthropologist at Emory University in Atlanta, Georgia.
-This is the serious reason you need to sleep in the dark.
+Here are more reasons why you might be waking up in the middle of the night.

 Prop yourself up